isomerpages/nlb-nrm/pages/grab-a-book.md

 \-    Not redeemable or exchangeable for cash.

-\-    Grab promo codes are valid until 27 March 2020.
+\-    Issued Grab promo codes are valid until 27 March 2020.

 \-    Management of NLB reserves the right to amend the Terms and Conditions stipulated on this page anytime without prior notice.